Trainer#

 - Parameters:

-test_dataloader (torch.utils.data.DataLoader, list[torch.utils.data.DataLoader]) – Test data loader(s), see options 1 to 3 above for how we expect data to be provided.
+test_dataloader (torch.utils.data.DataLoader, list[torch.utils.data.DataLoader]) – Test data loader(s), see datasets user guide for how we expect data to be provided.

 save_path (str) – Directory in which to save the plotted images.